New & Used Nissan Murano CrossCabriolet: In Depth

 GET A FREE PRICE QUOTE

-The Nissan Murano CrossCabriolet is a crossover niche car that comes as a soft-top convertible with all-wheel drive.
-Simply put, it’s like a softer Jeep Wranger.
-It’s an interesting car that has a unique take on open-air driving, despite its tendency to puzzle even other Murano owners.
+The Nissan Murano CrossCabriolet is a crossover niche car that's offered as a soft-top convertible with all-wheel drive.
+Put another way, it’s like a softer Jeep Wranger.
+It’s an interesting car that has a unique take on open-air driving, despite its tendency to puzzle even other Murano drivers.